PhoenixD-IHS/IHS/README.md

   * Don't forget the semicolon at the end.

 ### Install SSL certificate

-* Copy your certificate to ssl/\<HOSTNAME>.crt. (example: ssl/ihs.example.com.crt)
+* Store your certificate in `ssl/\<HOSTNAME>.crt`.
-* Copy your private key to ssl/\<HOSTNAME>.key. (example: ssl/ihs.example.com.key)
-  * Private key should be accessible without a password.
+* Store your private key in `ssl/\<HOSTNAME>.key`.
+The private key must be accessible without a pass phrase.

-* If no certificate is present, a self signed certificate will be generated during installation.
+If there is no certificate private key in the folder `ssl`, a self signed certificate will be generated during installation.

 ### Build the docker container
 ```